 Tables 7a and 7b show this information for New Single Family construction only.
-This development scenario usually offer the least amount of constraints for tree planting and preservation, as there are typically little or no constraints in the form of existing development or other limits on building design to maximize opportunities for tree preservation or planting.
+This development scenario usually offers the fewest constraints on tree planting and preservation, as there are typically little or no constraints in the form of existing development or other limits on building design to maximize opportunities for tree preservation or planting.